 Description(s) from The National Gazetteer of Great Britain and Ireland (1868)

+You can see the administrative areas in which Sudbourne has been placed at times in the past.
 Select one to see a link to a map of that particular area.

 You can see maps centred on OS grid reference TM433528 (Lat/Lon: 52.119835, 1.55271), Sudbourne which are provided by:

 - Google Maps

 - StreetMap (Current Ordnance Survey maps)